justinethier/husk-scheme/docs/Continuations.markdown

             bindVarArgs arg env = case arg of
               Just argName -> liftIO $ extendEnv env [((varNamespace, argName), List $ remainingArgs)] Nothing -> return env

+TODO: An important consideration is the tail call optimization, but I feel comments here do not tell the whole story

 ###call/cc
 Here is the implementation of `call/cc`.
 Since husk uses CPS, the code is actually quite simple, though perhaps more verbose than it needs to be: